Renovation

 1. Moving Too Fast

-One of the most common home renovation mistakes that new homeowners make is moving too fast.
-As soon as they get the keys to their new house, they’re ready to start tearing walls down.
+Moving too fast is one of the most common home renovation mistakes new homeowners make.
+They’re ready to start tearing walls down as soon as they get the keys to their new house.

-But it’s a good idea to actually live in your house for a while if you can before making any changes to it.
-This lets you get a feel for the way you use it to decide what changes to make that will improve its function.
+But it’s a good idea to live in your house for a while before making any changes.
+This lets you get a feel for how you use it to decide what changes will improve its function.

-Don’t change things until you know exactly how you can make them better work for you!
+Don’t change things until you know how to make them work betterrk for you!

 2. Not Budgeting Enough

 Everyone knows that it’s expensive to renovate your home.
-But how much you should budget for can be sort of a mystery to many homeowners.
+But how much you should budget for can be a mystery to many homeowners.

 Always give yourself a little extra room in your budget.
-Every renovation comes with its hiccups, and nothing goes smoothing 100% of the time.
+Every renovation comes with hiccups, and nothing goes smoothly 100% of the time.

 You need to budget yourself enough time to get the work done.
 Sometimes things happen that make a project fall behind schedule, and the last thing you want is to come up short-handed on time and money.